eng-aomar/eng-aomar.github.io/about.md

 Accomplished Software engineer with many years of experience in software development, programming, Design and analysis, Extensive background in full life cycle of software development process including requirements gathering, design, coding, testing, debugging and maintenance.

-- I don't pretend to know everything, but surely I have what it takes to accomplish anything.
+- I don't pretend to know everything, but I have what it takes to accomplish anything.

 ### Contact me